TheRealKasumi/NikoLight/documentation/planning.md

 The limiting factors for this are: available memory, time required for data transmission and processing power of the microcontroller.
 In practice this means a zone should not have more than 200 LEDs.

 Every single LED in a zone is **addressable**.
-This means that TesLight can "talk" to the individual LEDs and set a 24 bit color value for each.
+This means that NikoLight can "talk" to the individual LEDs and set a 24 bit color value for each.
 You can compare this to the pixels of your monitor.
 This is achieved by **chaining the LEDs**, like it is done on LED strips.
 So each LED per zone will get a number from 0 to n, where n is the last LED in the line.